Online MCom vs Online MBA: Which Is the Right Choice for You?

 - Entrepreneur

-MBA graduates can expect starting salaries ranging from Rs 7–15 LPA, depending on the institution, specialization, and industry.
+Online MBA graduates can expect starting salaries from ₹7–15 LPA, depending on institution, specialization, and industry.

-The answer to Online MCom vs Online MBA depends on your career aspirations and preferences.
+The decision between Online MCom vs Online MBA depends on your career aspirations and preferences.

 Choose Online MCom If: